Conducting industry analysis becomes very relevant, especially when you are planning to invest in a company.

 b.
 Higher switching cost

 c.
-Lesser number of supplier for a product
+Lesser number of suppliers for a product

 d.
-Product is a necessity to the consumers.
+A product is a necessity for consumers.

 A substitute product is a product of another industry that offers similar benefits to the consumer as the product produced by the firms within the industry.